 Skiing is hard work on the body, and the cold air dehydrates you very quickly.

-Most resorts have areas with free water stations so you don’t need to spend money on bottled water.
-Resorts like Lake Louise have mid-mountain or even backside cafes and restaurants, meaning you don’t even have to go down to the base to get a bite to eat, so it can be easier to refuel and hydrate.
+But the good thing is, most resorts have areas with free water stations so you don’t need to spend money on bottled water.
+Resorts like Lake Louise even have mid-mountain and backside cafes and restaurants, meaning you don’t even have to go down to the base to get a bite to eat or a drink of water, so it can be easier to refuel and hydrate.
 It’s awesome!

 Skiing terms you need to know!